When It Comes To Living A Joyful Life, New Research Finds Sleep Is Key

 While this study specifically focused on sleep duration, Sin's previous research has found that sleep quality also affects mood.
 When we wake up in the middle of the night, for example, we tend to feel more stress-prone the next day.

 All this is to say that clocking at least seven hours of deep sleep a night is a quality investment in your mental health.
 Of course, sometimes it's easier said than done.
 So for the next time you're feeling restless, bookmark this checklist of healthy nighttime habits, this 15-minute bedtime meditation, or this primer on how to set up your bedroom for sleep.
-And when all else fails, mbg's ultra-popular sleep supplement magnesium+ is formulated to deliver deeper, more restorative rest and a breezier wake-up.* Because quality sleep is nothing to snooze on.
+And when all else fails, mbg's ultra-popular sleep supplement sleep support+ is formulated to deliver deeper, more restorative rest and a breezier wake-up.* Because quality sleep is nothing to snooze on.